SergioQuijanoRey/dotfiles/README.md

 * It's my first time doing this, so if you have any advice please let me know
 * Heavily inspired on [this](https://www.youtube.com/watch?v=8-S0cWnLBKg&index=2&list=PL7DwkYSG4a4rXgz5G4LBWYfaBDFHYwbqB&t=1s), so check it out (*btw, great teacher*)

+# What you can find here

+* `.i3`: all my config files and scripts, so you just need to install apps and dependencies to imitate my system
+* `README.md`: it has the tutorial you see here

 ## Some tutorial on how to config

 * Base system